Olympian Eric Radford says inspiring other gay people is ‘incredible’

 Radford's victory was one of a couple of LGBTQ milestones in Pyeongchang.
 Fellow figure skater Adam Rippon became the first openly gay male on the U.S. Olympic team, and has emerged as one of the biggest stars of these Games.

-Rippon helped the Americans to bronze in the team event on Monday, and afterward actress Reece Witherspoon tweeted: "Oh Adaripp ,you make me so proud !
+Rippon helped the Americans to bronze in the team event on Monday, and afterward actress Reese Witherspoon tweeted: "Oh Adaripp ,you make me so proud !
 Keep making us all so happy!"

 Radford tweeted a photo of him and Rippon, writing: "So proud that Adaripp and I get to wear these medals and show the world what we can do! #represent?????? #olympics #pyeongchang2018 #pride #outandproud #medalists #TeamNorthAmerica."